ilGhera/jw-player-7-for-wp/readme.txt

 Stable tag: 1.4.1
 License: GPLv2

-JW Player 7 for Wordpress gives you all what you need to publish videos on your posts and pages, with the new JW7.
+JW Player 7 for WordPress gives you all what you need to publish videos on your posts and pages, with the new JW7.
 Skins, position, share.

 == Description ==
-**JW Player 7 for Wordpress** works with the self-hosted version of JW Player 7, that means that you have to:<br>
+**JW Player 7 for WordPress** works with the self-hosted version of JW Player 7, that means that you have to:<br>

 * Register a JW Player account at http://www.jwplayer.com/sign-up/
 * Once you're logged in, download the player and copy your Licence key from https://dashboard.jwplayer.com/#/players/downloads